GaryHostt/alexmacdonald.solutions/README.md

   - **The Manufacturing Maintenance Office**, an APEX application inspired by my time at DuPont

-      - [http://mmo.alexmacdonald.solutions/](http://mmo.alexmacdonald.solutions), click 'Dashboard' on the left menu, now you can look like you're science-ing
+      - [http://mmo.alexmacdonald.solutions/](http://mmo.alexmacdonald.solutions), click 'Dashboard' on the left menu and now you can look like you're science-ing

       - <details> <summary>Login with these read-only credentials</summary> username: guest / password: TheDog8MyHomework77! </details>